prometheus/prometheus/docs/querying/api.md

 GET /api/v1/status/tsdb
 ```
 URL query parameters:

 - `limit=<number>`: Limit the number of returned items to a given number for each set of statistics.
 By default, 10 items are returned.

-The `data` section of the query result consists of
+The `data` section of the query result consists of:

 - **headStats**: This provides the following data about the head block of the TSDB:
   - **numSeries**: The number of series.
   - **chunkCount**: The number of chunks.